evvanErb/get-github-email-by-username-action/README.md

 ## Usage

-Takes in a username as a required input, queries Github's API to find all public event related to a user, then finds their email in the API response and returns it.
-The user must have made a commit to a public repo during the current calendar year and have their email exposed to the public in their settings.
+Takes in a username as a required input and a personal access token as an optional input.
+If a personal access token (does not matter whose) is provided, it queries Github's Users API to find the public info available for the provided username in order to get their email.
+If this fails, or no auth token is provided, it attempts to search all public event related to a user, then tries to find their email in the API response and return it (fallback / no auth token method).
+For the fallback / no auth token method, a user must have made a commit to a public repo during the current calendar year and have their email exposed to the public in their settings.

 ## Example
 ```